-Also known as: Kimmelstiel-Wilson disease, Diabetic glomerulosclerosis, Nephropathy - diabetic or Diabetic nephropathy
+Also known as: Diabetic nephropathy, Nephropathy - diabetic, Diabetic glomerulosclerosis or Kimmelstiel-Wilson disease

-- Too much of this protein leaking is often a sign of kidney damage.
+- Too much albumin in the urine is often a sign of kidney damage.

 - Know the signs of urinary tract infections and get treated right away.

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from your body.
+These structures filter your blood and help remove waste from the body.

 Often, there are no symptoms as the kidney damage starts and slowly gets worse.
 Kidney damage can begin 5 to 10 years before symptoms start.